Colorado Nursing License Requirements

 5. Submit a Healthcare Professions Profile.

-All licensed nurses must complete an online Healthcare Professions Profile before licensure will be issued.8 The profile may be created after the Office of Licensing – Nursing has received the initial application for nurse practitioner licensure.8 The profile can be submitted online by visiting the Health Care Professions Profile portal.4
+All prospective Colorado nurses must complete an online Healthcare Professions Profile before licensure will be issued.8 The profile may be created after the Office of Licensing – Nursing has received the initial application for nurse practitioner licensure.8 The profile can be submitted online by visiting the Health Care Professions Profile portal.4

 6. Apply for Prescriptive Authority, If Desired.

-Nurse practitioners in Colorado are not required to maintain prescriptive authority, but if prescriptive authority is desired candidates must complete the Application for Prescriptive Authority – Advanced Practice Nurse.10 Candidates must first complete a precepted prescribing experience of at least 1,800 hours verified by at least one physician completed within the five years preceding the application, which allows provisional prescriptive authority.10 Nurse practitioners who complete 3,600 hours of prescribing experience may be granted full prescriptive authority.10 Note that dispensation of controlled substances also requires a control number issued by the Drug Enforcement Agency.10
+Nurse practitioners in Colorado are not required to maintain prescriptive authority, but if prescriptive authority is desired candidates must complete the Application for Prescriptive Authority – Advanced Practice Nurse.10 Candidates must first complete a precepted prescribing experience of at least 1,800 hours verified by at least one physician completed within the five years preceding the application, which allows provisional prescriptive authority.10 Nurse practitioners who complete 3,600 hours of prescribing experience may be granted full prescriptive authority.10 Note that dispensation of controlled substances also requires a control number issued by the federal Drug Enforcement Agency.10

 Colorado Nursing Associations